 Stabilization of Vacant Structures.
-If any of the vacant bathhouses cannot be adaptively used by the private sector, the National Park Service will continue to be responsible for preservation until adaptive uses can be arranged, and the recommended treatment will be stabilization.
-Additional preservation maintenance tasks have been outlined in the historic structure preservation guide.
+If any of the vacant bathhouses cannot be adaptively used by the private sector, the National Park Service will continue to be responsible for preservation until adaptive arranged, and the recommended can be treatment will preservation maintenance tasks have been Additional stabilization. outlined in the historic structure preservation guide.
 For stabilization the exterior of the buildings will be secured from moisture and animal intrusion, and the interior environmental conditions will be controlled to prevent fluctuations in temperature and humidity that would cause deterioration of the building fabric.
 The recent practices of the park staff have been reasonably effective in securing the exteriors, but the lack of internal environmental controls has allowed deterioration, such as spalling plaster and metal corrosion.
 If such deterioration is not checked, it could lead to serious structural problems.

 Buildings will continue to be secured by repairing roofs, gutters, doors, windows, or other openings that allow moisture or outside air to enter a building.
 The installation of removable double glazing or other insulation will also help control internal temperature fluctuations.
 The internal building environment will be further controlled through the installation of ventilation, dehumidification, and heating equipment.
 The purpose of this treatment will be to prevent wide fluctuations in temperature and humidity and to achieve a stabilized internal environment, rather than a comfortable human environment.
-This may be accomplished with adequate ventilation most of the time and supplemented by dehumidification, and durina certain seasons.
-Durina perhaps heating, desian and implementation of the system, the least costly methods will be sought.
+This may be accomplished with adequate ventilation most of the time and supplemented by dehumidification, and perhaps heating, during certain seasons.
+During design and implementation of the system, the least costly methods will be sought.